JohnnyGOX17/john-gentile-website/kb/tools-techniques/vim.md

 Vim can also be further extended with plugins and plugin managers such as [vim-plug](https://github.com/junegunn/vim-plug) that execute Vimscript (scripting language within Vim) to execute unique features.
 [Learn Vimscript the Hard Way](http://learnvimscriptthehardway.stevelosh.com/) is a useful site for learning more about customizing Vim as well as developing custom Vim plugins.

-Browse for Vim plugins using GitHub or [Vim Awesome](https://vimawesome.com/).
+Browse for Vim plugins using GitHub or sites like [Vim Awesome](https://vimawesome.com/) and [awesome-neovim](https://github.com/rockerBOO/awesome-neovim).

 ### Techniques for Development